Singond/Latex-csvtabular/README.md

 Arguments
 ---------
-This macro takes four mandatory arguments:
+This macro takes five mandatory arguments:

 1 - filename
 2 - columns definition
 3 - table header
 4 - table line
+5 - table column

 ### Filename
 This is the path to the CSV file to be read.